librasteve/raku-Physics-Measure/README.md

 Any feedback is welcome to librasteve / via the github Issues above.

+NB the ♎️ (libra prefix) has been replaced by the ^ (caret prefix) to simplify typing

-Copyright (c) Henley Cloud Consulting Ltd. 2021-2023
+Copyright (c) Henley Cloud Consulting Ltd. 2021-2025